watermint/toolbox/docs/commands/dropbox-team-teamfolder-replication.md

 # dropbox team teamfolder replication

-Replicate a team folder to another team (Experimental, and Irreversible operation)
+Copy an entire team folder with all contents to another team account for migration or backup (Experimental, and Irreversible operation)

+Creates an exact duplicate of a team folder preserving structure, permissions, and content.
+Use for creating backups, setting up test environments, or preparing for major changes.
+Consider available storage and replication time for large folders.

 # Security